HITsz-TMG/FilmAgent/README.md

 pip install -r env.txt
 ```

 2. Create `Script` and `Logs` folders in the Filmagent directory, then replace the absolute pathname '/path/to/' with your specific path and modify the `topic` in the `main.py`.
-Run the following command to get the movie script created by the agents collaboratively:
+Modify the api_key and organization number in `LLMCaller.py`.
+Run the following commands to get the movie script created by the agents collaboratively:
 ```bash
 cd /path/to/FilmAgent
 conda activate filmagent
 python main.py
 ```

 3. We use [ChatTTS](https://github.com/2noise/ChatTTS) to provide voice acting for the characters in the script.
 You need to download the [ChatTTS](https://github.com/2noise/ChatTTS) repository to the `TTS` directory.
 Then replace the absolute pathname '/path/to/' with your specific path in the `tts_main.py`.
-Run the following command to deploy the text-to-speech service:
+Run the following commands to deploy the text-to-speech service:
 ```bash
 cd /path/to/TTS
 conda create -n tts python==3.9.18